younglululu/COCACOLA/README.md

 Welcome to use COCACOLA (binning metagenomic contigs using sequence COmposition, read CoverAge, CO-alignment, and paired-end read LinkAge)!
 ===================

-Thank you for downloading this MATLAB software for COCACOLA.
-COCACOLA is a general framework that combines different types of information: sequence composition, coverage across multiple samples, coverage correlation and paired-end reads linkage to automatically bin contigs into OTUs.
+COCACOLA is a general framework that combines different types of information: sequence COmposition, CoverAge across multiple samples, CO-alignment to reference genomes and paired-end reads LinkAge to automatically bin contigs into OTUs.
 Furthermore, COCACOLA seamlessly embraces customized prior knowledge to facilitate binning accuracy.

 Usage Description
 ---------------